 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to mitigate the cost of installing a solar panel system on your home.
-This category of financial incentives is in place to encourage more people to switch their home over to renewable energy.
-Solar incentives can include cash back, upfront discounts or monthly credits towards your utility bill.
-Some incentives are offered by the federal government, some by the Arkansas government and some by your utility company, county or municipality.
+The term "solar incentives" includes a range of financial incentives implemented to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+Incentives might include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered federally, while others are offered by the Illinois government or by your specific utility company, county or municipality.
 Types of solar incentives might include:

-- Tax Exemptions: Your solar system might qualify for exemptions on both sales and property tax.
-Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions allow you to ignore the value added by your solar panels when calculating property taxes on your home.
+- Tax Exemptions: Your solar system may qualify for both sales tax and property tax exemptions.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions allow you to exclude the value that solar panels add when you are calculating property taxes on your home.

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC allows you to claim a tax credit for a predetermined percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
+One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a given percentage of the cost of your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Little Rock solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.
+Your local Little Rock solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.